+'''

 1 vpc-3213910c vpc1 5

-VPC ID [vpc-3213910c]: 1 '''
+VPC ID [vpc-3213910c]: 1

+'''

-AWS.
-For information about VPCs please read the AWS documentation more on (https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) on the subject.
+VPCs AWS, please AWS For more information about read the documentation on (https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) on the subject.
 Next up, you will need to define subnets both for the head node and the compute nodes.
 Automating this is easy, select an availability zone and configuration.